flowstake/contracts/README.md

 ### Staking Logic
 Users can stake tokens based on their activities.

-Here's a simplified version of such a contract:
+Here's a version of such a contract:

 ```solidity
 // SPDX-License-Identifier: MIT